Finding Healthy Fish: Avoiding Toxins, Mercury, and Radiation

 Here are our most popular fish recipes to give you some ideas of how to prepare this stuff!

-Now let’s talk about mercury for a second because we get asked that question quite often, especially from our moms-to-be.
+Now let’s talk about mercury for a second because I get asked that question quite often, especially from my pregnant clients.

 Mercury toxicity is a very real thing that causes an immune system breakdown.
 It can also be one of the root causes of cancer.
-And from researching for “How to Conceive Naturally“, the amount of mercury in a mother’s bloodstream when she carries a fetus has a direct correlation to the amount of mercury in the baby’s brain.
+And from my research for my new prenatal book, the amount of mercury in a mother’s bloodstream when she carries a fetus has a direct correlation to the amount of mercury in the baby’s brain.

 Mercury Levels in Fish

-- Shrimp* – consume local shrimp only as the importation process makes it super dirty and levels of the bad bacteria, e.
-Coli, has frequently been found in it.
+Shrimp * – consume local shrimp only as the importation process makes it super dirty and levels of the bad bacteria e. coli have been frequently been found in it.

 And lastly, what did Fukushima do to our fish supply in terms of radiation?